2024 SEASON

 GLOBAL | LOCAL: Musical Worlds Meet at PS21

 Our new season-long series features musicians from across the world and our own backyard.
 The series celebrates the intersection of two ideas: the wealth of international art and perspectives, and the growing importance of local community, place, and togetherness in an increasingly decentralized and digitized world.
 PS21 resides in a hotbed of creativity—the Hudson Valley—and many of its finest musicians will be presented alongside world-class international acts in this summer-long series.
-The lineup includes Seo Jungmin (Korea), Kiki Valera y su Son Cubano (Cuba), Arturo O’Farrill and the Afro Latin Jazz Orchestra (Mexico/NYC), Half Waif (Chatham), Lady Moon and the Eclipse (Hudson), Kendra McKinley (Catskill), Alexander Turnquist (Kingston), Elori Saxl (Ghent), and more.
+The lineup includes Seo Jungmin (Korea), Kiki Valera y su Son Cubano (Cuba), Arturo O’Farrill and the Afro Latin Jazz Orchestra (Mexico/NYC), Half Waif (Chatham), Lady Moon and the Eclipse (Hudson), Kendra McKinley (Catskill), Alexander Turnquist (Kingston), and Elori Saxl (Hudson Valley).

 PS21 HOUSE BLEND: Brewed with Our Audiences in Mind